This article was updated in March 2017

 Note that none of the paid cards listed here offer any sort of pro-rata fee refund if you cancel.

-Virgin Atlantic White American Express and Visa (review) – good earning rate at 0.5 miles per £1, given the £0 annual fee and 3,000 mile sign-up bonus.
+Virgin Atlantic White American Express and Visa (review) – good earning rate at 0.5 miles per £1, given the £0 annual fee and 9,000 mile special sign-up bonus which runs until 3rd April.
 However, Visa spend does NOT count towards the Premium Economy reward upgrade on an Economy redemption after spending £10,000 per year (two can be earned per year) or the fairly useless companion voucher (valid only on a paid flight in a flexible booking class in any cabin) when you spend £15,000 in a year.
 Representative APR 22.9% variable.

 Virgin Atlantic Black American Express and Visa (review) – excellent earning rate at 1 mile per £1 but you need to offset the £140 annual fee against this.
-For the first year, the 18,500 mile sign-up bonus makes it attractive.
+For the first year, the 25,000 mile sign-up bonus (this is a special offer until 3rd April) makes it attractive.
 Visa spend does NOT count towards the Premium Economy reward upgrade on an Economy redemption after spending £5,000 per year (two can be earned per year) or the fairly useless companion voucher (valid only on a paid flight in a flexible booking class in any cabin) when you spend £7,500 in a year.
 Representative APR 57.4% variable including fee based on a £1200 credit limit.